-rect when the Japanese katakana matches the English equivalent in any of its inflected forms.
-Thus $\Im \Im \neg \Box \square$ "shisutemu" matched with either system or systems would be deemed as correct.
-Besides the figures for the full language model (FULL) we give numbers for dynamic model with weights computed based on corpus frequencies (DYNL) and based on the similarity score (DYNS).
-Furthermore, since the extracted pairs often contain spelling errors on the English side (e.g. $\Box \neg \neg \lor \checkmark \checkmark \neg \neg \neg \bot \land \neg \neg \neg \top \land \land$ "hyuuman-intaafeisu" being erroneously matched with humen inteface instead of human interface), we give two different numbers for each model: one where spelling errors were considered as errors (e.g. DYNL) and the other where obvious spelling errors were ignored (e.g. DYNL{SP}).
+The results are given in Table 1 for manually evaluated 100, 500 and 1000 highest scoring extracted pairs.
+The pairs are deemed correct when the Japanese katakana matches the English equivalent in any of its inflected forms.
+Thus $2\lambda$ $\overline{\tau} \Delta$ "shisutemu" matched with either system or systems would be deemed as correct.
+Besides the figures for the full language model (FULL) we give numbers for dynamic model with weights computed based on corpus frequencies (DYNF) and based on the vector similarity score (DYNS).
+Furthermore, since extracted pairs often contain spelling errors on the English side (e.g. ヒューマンインターフェイ ス "hyuumanintaafeisu" being erroneously matched with humen inteface instead of human interface), we give two different numbers for each model: one where spelling errors were considered as errors (e.g. DYNF) and the other where obvious spelling errors were ignored (e.g. $DYNF{SP}$ ).

-We can see that precision is reasonably high for all tested models and that DYNL and DYNS achieve similar precision to FULL model although only about one tenth of English vocabulary is considered for each katakana string.
-This shows that even a simple model of cross-language distribution can effectively be used to reduce the back-transliteration search space.
+We can see that precision is high for all tested models and that DYNF and DYNS achieve similar precision to FULL model although only about one tenth of English vocabulary is considered for each katakana string.
+This shows that even a simple model of cross-language distribution can be used to reduce the back-transliteration search space.

-Table 1 shows ten highest scoring transliteration pairs extracted obtained by DYNL.
-On the other hand, Table 2 shows five lowest scoring transliteration pairs for the same model.
-Katakana strings appearing in this table are not transliterations but Japanese words which have no back-transliterations.
+Table 2 shows ten highest scoring transliteration pairs extracted obtained by DYNF.
+On the other hand, Table 3 shows five lowest scoring transliteration pairs for the same model.
+Katakana strings appearing in this table are not transliterations but Japanese words which were not derived from English and as such have no back-transliterations.
 Thus, it seems that, proposed plausibility score provides the desired ordering: high score for correct transliteration pairs and low score for incorrect ones.
 In the future, we hope to determine an adequate threshold for filtering incorrect pairings.